galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_aplcms/tutorial.md

 # Common part

 In this first part, `recetox-aplcms` integrates noise filtering, peak detection and alignment, and statistical analysis to process and extract meaningful information from LC-MS data.
 To enhance the quality of the data, the tool employs noise filtering techniques to remove false-positive peaks caused by background noise.
-It applies statistical methods or threshold-based approaches to distinguish true peaks from the oise.
+It applies statistical methods or threshold-based approaches to distinguish true peaks from the noise.

 Then, `recetox-aplcms` detects and extracts individual peaks from the noise-free data.
 It uses an adaptive algorithm that iteratively identifies peaks by considering the local intensity distributions.
-Once the peaks are detected, they are grouped based on their chromatographic behavior across multiple samples.
+Once the peaks are detected, they are grouped based on their chromatographic behaviour across multiple samples.
 It aligns the peaks by accounting for variations in retention time, which can occur due to instrument drift or other factors.
-This is achieved by retention time correction, when the tool estimates retention time shifts based on peak intensities and their alignment patterns, iteratively adjusting the retention time values to minimize misalignment and maximize the alignment of peaks with similar chromatographic behavior.
+This is achieved by retention time correction, when the tool estimates retention time shifts based on peak intensities and their alignment patterns, iteratively adjusting the retention time values to minimize misalignment and maximize the alignment of peaks with similar chromatographic behaviour.
 Finally, by considering retention time, m/z values, and peak intensities, `recetox-aplcms` matches corresponding features, ensuring their accurate alignment and enabling meaningful comparisons.

 ## Remove noise

-This step extracts ion chromatogram (EIC) showing the intensity of only a particular ions of interest over time.
+This step extracts an ion chromatogram (EIC) showing the intensity of only particular ions of interest over time.
-Since the intensity is droping over time in the experiment, we want to normalise this and remove noise from the raw data.
+Since the intensity is dropping over time in the experiment, we want to normalise this and remove noise from the raw data.
 It also performs a first clustering step of points with close m/z values into the extracted ion chromatograms (EICs).

 > <details-title> Key parameters </details-title>
 >
-> A precise tuning of input parameters is crucial in this step, since it can potentially lead to elimination of some of the data of interest, or, on the other extreme, preservance of some noisy background data:
+> A precise tuning of input parameters is crucial in this step since it can potentially lead to the elimination of some of the data of interest or, on the other extreme, the preservance of some noisy background data:
 >
 > - **Minimal elution time** - minimal length of elution time of a peak to be actually recognised as a peak.
 It is closely related to the chromatography method used.
 Only peaks with greater elution length are kept.
 > - **Minimal signal presence** - determines in how many consequent scans do we want to have the signal present.
 Sometimes the signal from a real feature is not present 100% of the time along the feature's retention time.
 This parameter sets the threshold for an ion trace to be considered a feature.
 This parameter is best determined by examining the raw data.
-For example, if we know a data point shows up only every 3 scans for 10 seconds, this setting can be used ilter it out.
+For example, if we know a data point shows up only every three scans for 10 seconds, this setting can be used to filter it out.
 > - **m/z tolerance** - tolerance (in ppm) to determine how far along m/z do two points need to be separated for them to be considered different a different peak.
-Can be seen as width of m/z peak.
+It can be seen as the width of the m/z peak.
 > - **Baseline correction** - intensity cutoff to be used.
 After grouping the observations, the highest intensity in each group is found.
 If the highest is lower than this value, the entire group will be deleted.
 >
 > ![recetox-aplcms noise parameters](../../images/aplcms_explain_min_run_and_pres.png "Graphical explanation of effect of minimal elution time (min_run) and minimal signal presence (min_pres) parameters on input data.")